Chair, 2014-15: Anthony Lott, international relations, international law

 The product of the political process is public policy.
 This course surveys the major areas of domestic public policy in the United States: education, welfare, health, housing, the environment, and the economy with special attention to the impact of public policies on women and minorities.
 Counts towards American studies major.

 Asian Studies/Political Science 250: Asian Citizenships: Identities and Rights

 Some formerly developing countries have found the way to join the ranks of the industrialized nations, others have not.
 What explains the difference?
 By introducing students to theories of modernization, dependency, world systems, order, class, revolution, state, and political economy, the course attempts to provide the framework for answering this question.
-Counts toward Hispanic studies major and Latin American/Latino studies concentration.
+Counts toward Latin American studies major and concentration.

 Political parties have traditionally served to organize the American electoral process but not to govern.
 Is their role changing?
 This course examines party organization, candidate recruitment, campaign strategies, the role of the media, election financing, and citizen participation.
 Counts towards American studies major.

 Often controversial, U.S.-Latin American relations occupy a special place in the foreign policy of the United States.
-Students compare differing views of political issues of importance to both regions and explore the emergence of U.S. power, interventionism, cooperation, revolution, collective security, the transition to democracy, and the influence of economic factors on the relationship between Latin America and the U.S. Counts toward Hispanic studies major and Latin American/Latino studies concentration.
+Students compare differing views of political issues of importance to both regions and explore the emergence of U.S. power, interventionism, cooperation, revolution, collective security, the transition to democracy, and the influence of economic factors on the relationship between Latin America and the U.S. Counts toward Latin American studies major and concentration.

 The goal of this course is to expand students' knowledge of conflict, cooperation, trade, development, inequality, imperialism, and power in world politics.
 The course uses substantive examples to teach about issues and institutions in "world politics" and to examine appropriate mechanisms to understand and explain international phenomena.